askyrgh/Android-Development-Trials/README.md

 <h1>Android-Development-Trials</h1>
-<p>This repository holds all the micro-projects I completed to learn more about Native Android Development using Java.</p>
+<p>This repository holds all the micro-projects completed to learn more about Native Android Development using Java.</p>

 <h2>Concept Tutorials</h2>
 <ol>